Periungual warts develop around the finger and toenails. As they expand, they can cause discomfort or pain and may disrupt nail growth.

 - Do not share towels, nail polish, or other personal items.

-- If a colleague, friend, or loved one has warts, avoid touching the area or items that have come into contact with it.
+- If a colleague, friend, or loved one has warts, avoid touching them, the surrounding area, and items that have come into contact with them.

 - Disinfect nail clippers and similar equipment after each use.